Garmin Bounce Review 2026: Is It Worth the Premium Price?

 The price is hard to swallow. $299.99 is a lot of money for a device your child will outgrow.
 At double the price of the original Bounce and nearly double the TickTalk 5, Garmin is asking for a significant premium.
 The low monthly plan helps over time, but the upfront sticker shock is real.
 Many families simply cannot justify $300 for a kids watch, and I do not blame them.

 The full keyboard is cramped on a round screen.
-Having a keyboard is better than not having one, and Lily adapted.
+Having a keyboard is better than not having one, and our tester adapted.
 But typing on a 1.2-inch round display is inherently awkward.
 The keys at the edges of the round screen are smaller than the ones in the center.
 Kids with larger fingers may find this frustrating.
 Voice messages and presets remain the faster communication methods.

 The charging cable is still proprietary.
 This was my complaint about the original Bounce and it persists.
 Lose the cable, and you are ordering a replacement.
 I would love USB-C. I expect Garmin has durability and water-sealing reasons for the proprietary connector, but it is still inconvenient.